BYLAWS OF THE INTERNATIONAL SOCIETY FOR THE SCHOLARSHIP OF TEACHING AND LEARNING, INC

 Section 8: Indemnification

-If an individual is made a party to a proceeding because the individual is or was a Director, the Society shall indemnify the individual against liability incurred in the proceeding if:
+If an individual is involved in a proceeding because they are or were an officer, a director, or a signing agent of the Society, the Society shall indemnify this individual against any liability incurred in the proceeding if the following conditions are met

 - the individual’s conduct was in good faith; and